Quantcast

 Logo

-WILL THE US JOIN ISRAEL’S ATTACK ON IRAN?
+THE US JOINS ISRAEL’S ATTACK ON IRAN, STRIKING KEY NUCLEAR SITES

 By George Riebling

-The US Is Positioning Itself to Potentially Join Israel’s Assault on Iran
+Earlier This Week, the US Positioned Itself to Join Israel’s Assault on Iran

 The Israeli strikes occurred as US negotiators were engaged in discussions with their Iranian counterparts on a new nuclear agreement.
 After the initial Israeli strike, Iranian negotiators called off a planned meeting in Oman that was due to take place on June 15.

-Trump has repeatedly said that the US position on the new agreement is very firm.
+Before the U.S. joined the attack on Iran, Trump had repeatedly said that the US’s position on the new agreement was very firm.
 “Iran cannot have a nuclear weapon.
 It’s very simple — you don’t have to go too deep into it.
 They just can’t have a nuclear weapon,” he said.

-Even as Israel and Iran continue exchanging blows, Trump is pressing for further talks between the US and Iran on both a nuclear deal and an end to the war between Israel and Iran.
-Trump has proposed sending Vice President JD Vance and US envoy Steve Witkoff to meet with Iranian Foreign Minister Abbas Araghchi this week.
+As Israel and Iran continued exchanging blows earlier this week, Trump was pressing for further talks between the US and Iran on both a nuclear deal and an end to the war between Israel and Iran.
+Trump even proposed sending Vice President JD Vance and US envoy Steve Witkoff to meet with Iranian Foreign Minister Abbas Araghchi this week.

 What Is a Bunker Buster?